 To model the variability of model pressures due to analytical uncertainties, barometry is applied separately for nearest-neighbor pyroxene and olivine measurements.
 Analytical errors are propagated through the calculation.
 To correct for the mild pressure dependence of the two-pyroxene thermometer, and the temperature dependence of the olivine barometer, we jointly solve temperature and pressure by iteratively optimizing to a common solution for each set of microprobe measurements.
 This yields a set of separate internally consistent depth and temperature measurements for each sample corresponding to individual pairs of microprobe measurements.
 In Figure ¿fig:depth?, we show the full pressure--temperature error space for each sample by applying a Monte Carlo random sampling to the analytical errors on each pressure estimate.

 The Ca-in-olivine barometer yields a broad distribution in model depths, largely coincident with the spinel stability field [Figure ¿fig:depth?].
 The depth distributions are largely normal, with modes ranging from 40 to 53 km.
 Within the Crystal Knob sample set, the low and high-temperature cohorts remain separable, with high-temperature samples showing deeper equilibrium depths.
 The scale of the errors within a single sample reflects the barometer's strong covariance with major-element thermometers, as well as its sensitivity to small variations in Ca concentrations.
 The bulk of the spread in the data reflects the poor calibration of the barometer itself.
 The low-temperature samples in particular have significant scatter towards depths above the spinel-in isograd.
-The small Ca cation diffuses rapidly during transient heating [Köhler and Brey, 1990], which produces a shallowing bias on the depth distribution, and may be the explanation for the fact that CK-4, the most altered sample, has a depth mode ~10 km shallower than the other samples (CK-3 and CK-6) at similar temperature.
-The fact that temperatures derived from the independent REE system are higher than the major-element temperatures for several samples in the high-temperature cohort (CK-4 and CK-6) may point to these samples being derived from a greater depth within the distribution of Ca-in-olivine depths.
+The small Ca cation diffuses rapidly during transient heating [Köhler and Brey, 1990], which produces a shallowing bias on the depth distribution.
+This may explain that CK-4, the most altered sample, has a depth mode ~10 km shallower than the other samples (CK-3 and CK-6) with similar equilibration temperatures.
+The temperatures derived from the independent REE system are higher than the major-element temperatures for several samples in the high-temperature cohort (CK-4 and CK-6), which may point to these samples being derived from a greater depth within the distribution of Ca-in-olivine depths.

 Despite the imprecision of the method, Ca-in-olivine barometry suggests that the samples were sourced from relatively deep within the spinel stability field, at depths of ~40 km or greater.
 This preference is amplified by comparisons with depth estimates of the thermal state of the mantle lithosphere derived from regional heat flow datasets.